Epictetus/IProcess/README.md

 __DESCRIPTION__

+  IProcess, short for Inter Process Communication(IPC) Process, is a
-  A Domain Specific Language(DSL) that can be used to share Ruby objects
+  Domain Specific Language(DSL) that can be used to share Ruby objects
   between processes on UNIX-like operating systems.
 The wiki has guide-style
   tutorials you might want to check out, but the README covers the basics.

+  This project was formerly known as 'IProcess'.

 __WHY?__